bevyengine/bevy-website/content/learn/contribute/helping-out/opening-pull-requests.md

 To avoid blocking these efforts, these pull requests may be *adopted*, where another contributor creates a new pull request with the same content.
 If there is an old pull request that is without updates, comment to the organization whether it is appropriate to add the *[S-Adopt-Me](https://github.com/bevyengine/bevy/labels/S-Adopt-Me)* label, to indicate that it can be *adopted*.
+*S-Adopt-Me* PRs should be closed, and a tracking issue opened with the same labels to track their adoptions.

-If you plan on adopting a PR yourself, you can also leave a comment on the PR asking the author if they plan on returning.
+If you plan on adopting a PR yourself, mention so in the tracking issue.
+For a PR that hasn't been yet marked as open for adoption, you can also leave a comment on the PR asking the author if they plan on returning.
 If the author gives permission or simply doesn't respond after a few days, then it can be adopted.
 This may sometimes even skip the labeling process since at that point the PR has been adopted by you.